taseebali/real-time-vision-system/README.md

 **What it does:**
 1. Connects to your phone camera via WiFi
-2. Detects objects in real-time
+2. Detects objects in real-time (8-9 FPS)
+3. Generates AI scene descriptions when needed
-3. Estimates distances and positions
+4. Estimates distances and positions
-4. Describes the scene in natural language
-5. Speaks descriptions through audio
+5. Speaks intelligent, non-repetitive descriptions

 **Example Output:**
-> "I can see a keyboard in the center, with a laptop above it and a person to the right of it"
+> "I can see a laptop in the center. a close up of a laptop with a mouse on it"
+> [5 seconds later, after objects change]
+> "I can see a mouse on the right. a computer mouse sitting on top of a wooden table"

 ## 💻 Prerequisites